Luis Arraez Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.51 team ERA ranks 22nd among all MLB pitching staffs.
+- The Cardinals have the 25th-ranked team ERA among all league pitching staffs (4.60).

-- Cardinals pitchers combine to allow the second-fewest home runs in baseball (82 total, one per game).
+- Cardinals pitchers combine to surrender the second-fewest home runs in baseball (84 total, one per game).

-- Wainwright gets the start for the Cardinals, his 11th of the season.
-He is 3-3 with a 7.45 ERA and 25 strikeouts through 48 1/3 innings pitched.
+- Liberatore (1-3) takes the mound for the Cardinals in his eighth start of the season.
+He has a 5.68 ERA in 31 2/3 innings pitched, with 22 strikeouts.

-- His last appearance was on Thursday against the Houston Astros, when the righty went 1 2/3 innings, surrendering six earned runs while allowing six hits.
+- The lefty last appeared on Sunday against the New York Yankees, when he tossed 4 1/3 innings, allowing three earned runs while giving up seven hits.

-- In 10 games this season, the 41-year-old has put up an ERA of 7.45, with 4.7 strikeouts per nine innings.
-Opponents are batting .358 against him.
+- In eight games this season, the 23-year-old has amassed an ERA of 5.68, with 6.3 strikeouts per nine innings.
+Opponents are batting .299 against him.

 © 2023 Data Skrive.
 All rights reserved.